Information Communications Technology

 - develop more productive ways of working and solving problems individually and collaboratively

-- create that demonstrate their understanding of concepts, issues, relationships and processes
+- create information products that demonstrate their understanding of concepts, issues, relationships and processes

 - express themselves in contemporary and socially relevant ways